Opentrons/Protocols/README.md

 ```

-### Very Experimental: dropdown menus in custom protocols
+### Experimental Customization Widgets

 #### StringSelection

+A `StringSelection` argument to your `run_custom_protocol` function will create a dropdown menu
+on your protocol's page on the Protocol Library website.

-Copy and paste this block near the top of your protocol.
+To use it, first copy and paste this block near the top of your protocol:

 ```python
 class StringSelection(object):